What's happened

 Brazil men's national football team - Men's national association football team representing Brazil

-The Brazil national football team (Portuguese: Seleção Brasileira de Futebol), nicknamed Canarinho, represents Brazil in men's international football and is administered by the Brazilian Football Confederation, the governing body of football in Brazil.
+The Brazil men's national football team (Portuguese: Seleção Brasileira de Futebol), nicknamed Canarinho, represents Brazil in men's international football and is administered by the Brazilian Football Confederation, the governing body of football in Brazil.
 It has been a member of FIFA since 1923 and was a founding member of CONMEBOL in 1916.
 It was also a member of PFC, the unified confederation of the Americas, from 1946 to 1961.
 Brazil is the most successful national team in the FIFA World Cup, winning the tournament five times: 1958, 1962, 1970, 1994 and 2002.
-In 114 World Cup matches played, the team has 76 wins, 19 losses, 247 points and a 129 goal difference.
-It is the only national team to have played in all World Cup editions without any absence nor need for playoffs, and was the most successful team in the now-defunct FIFA Confederations Cup, with victories in 1997, 2005, 2009, and 2013.
-In FIFA's ranking system, Brazil holds the record for most Team of the Year first ranking wins with 14.
-Many commentators, football experts, and former players consider the Brazil team of 1970 to be the greatest national squad of all time.
-Other Brazilian squads are also highly esteemed and regularly...
+The Seleção also has the best overall performance in the World Cup competition with a record of 76 victories in 114 matches played and 129 goal difference.
+It is the only national team to have played in all World Cup editions without any absence nor need for playoffs, and the only team to have won the World Cup in four different continents.
+Brazil was the most successful team in the now-defunct FIFA Confederations Cup, with victories in 1997, 2005, 2009, and 2013.
+In FIFA's ranking system, Brazil holds the record for most Team of the Year first ranking wins with 13.
+Many commentators, football experts, and former players...